gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 I ran into problems trying to setup the server using IPv6 only, mostly due to GitHub not supporting IPv6 when cloning and some docker commands failing.
 However, once the server is setup using IPv4, you can migrate it to IPv6 by doing the following.

-First, create a snapshot of the existing server in AWS Lightsail:
+First, create a snapshot of the existing server in AWS Lightsail as shown in {{% ref "fig-create-snapshot-in-lightsail" %}}.

-{{% figure src="_assets/create-snapshot-in-lightsail.png" width="700px" %}}
+{{% figure ref="fig-create-snapshot-in-lightsail" src="_assets/create-snapshot-in-lightsail.png" width="700px" caption="Creating a snapshot of the Umami instance in preparation for moving to IPv6 only." %}}

 Once the snapshot has been created, you can click the three vertical ellipses next to it and click "Create new instance".
 From there, you will be able to select an IPv6 only setup.
 Note you can also change the instance size here, but you cannot choose a smaller size, presumably because you can't easily make disks smaller (even if you are not using all of the available space).